Flu pandemic begins: March 11, 1918

-If there was a Patient Zero of the Flu Pandemic of 1918 that killed as many as 50 million people worldwide, it most likely was Albert Gitchell.
-He was a cook at the Army base in Fort Riley, Kansas and early on this Monday morning, he struggles to the infirmary with a bad headache, a very sore throat and a high fever.
-He thinks it's a bad cold, but soon other soldiers are streaming into the hospital, complaining of similar symptoms.
+Early on a Monday morning, Albert Gitchell, a cook at the U.S. Army base in Fort Riley, Kansas struggles to the infirmary with a bad headache, a very sore throat and a high fever.
+He thinks it’s a bad cold, but soon other soldiers are streaming into the hospital, complaining of similar symptoms.

 By noon, 100 of them are lying in the infirmary’s beds.
 Over the next few weeks, more than 1,000 men at Fort Riley will be diagnosed with the mysterious disease and 46 of them will die.